COSC3020/graph-representations-aijun-hall-uwyo/README.md

 Checking the verticies or the nodes is the important part, since that is the determining input element `n`.
 When edges are checked, the only resulting operation is a $O(1)$ action for pushing onto the return conversion list.

 Therefore you could say the algorithm also runs in $O(V^2)$ time, since again- verticies and nodes are synonymous.
 The runtime only depends on the number of verticies, not the number of edges.

+- Referenced https://www.geeksforgeeks.org/adjacency-matrix/ for additional reading and info on adjacency matrixs

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."